danielbehargithub/LinkedIn_Salary/README.md

 - **LinkedIn Profile URL:** `https://www.linkedin.com/in/your-profile-id/`
 - **Job URL:** `https://www.linkedin.com/jobs/view/job_number/`

-3. You will recieve two files, one for the LinkedIn profile and the other for the job data.
+3. You will receive two files, one for the LinkedIn profile and the other for the job data.

 ### Option 2: